#675 - Road Riot 4WD

 Did I beat it?

 Yes, with Kentucky.
 In the championship game (against Arizona or Arkansas?)
 I nearly blew a double digit lead in the final minutes.
 In fact they missed a shot as time expired that would have given them the win.
-At that point I probably would have either broke down crying, or smashed the cart.
+At that point I probably would have either broken down crying, or smashed the cart.
 Either way I'm never playing this again.

 #672 - Barbie Super Model